Valtgun/CarND-Advanced-Lane-Lines/README.md

 The code for this is in Notebook cell 1, class Lane and function add().

-It follows the class instructions of calculating pixel to metre conversion.
+It follows the class instructions of calculating pixel to meter conversion.
-I take the averaged values over the last multiple succesfull frames and values are calculated from this averaged polyfit.
+I take the averaged values over the last multiple successful frames and values are calculated from this averaged polyfit.
-Curvature that is output to video is average between left and right lanes, in order to have less output parameters.
+Curvature that is output to video is average between left and right lanes, in order to have fewer output parameters.
 In addition to that, if curvature is too large (>4000m), then text "Curvature: straight" is displayed instead, as this is more meaningful value at such large curvatures.

 Off center position is calculated by difference (in meters) between middle pixel between left and right polyfit position at maximum Y coordinate and image center position.
-Output is provided in Centimeters without decimal places.
+The output is provided in Centimeters without decimal places.

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-The code for drawign results are in function process_frame() under comment "Drawing results on road image".
+The code for drawing results is in function process_frame() under comment "Drawing results on road image".

 Here are the images, after drawing results on warped image:
 ![alt text][image20]